About Absentee Voting

 Voting is one of our most fundamental rights as U.S. citizens.
 FVAP works to ensure Service members, their eligible family members and overseas citizens are aware of their right to vote and have the tools and resources to successfully do so - from anywhere in the world.

 Elections are managed individually by 50 States, U.S. territories (American Samoa, Guam, Puerto Rico and the U.S. Virgin Islands) and the District of Columbia.
-This equates to 55 sets of rules for absentee voting by UOCAVA citizens, but the basic steps are simple:
+This means there are 55 different sets of rules for absentee voting by Service members, their eligible family members and overseas citizens, but the basic steps are simple:

-- Citizens register to vote and request an absentee ballot by filling out the Federal Post Card Application (FPCA), and mailing it to their local election official in their State of legal residence.
+- You register to vote and request an absentee ballot by filling out the Federal Post Card Application (FPCA), and sending it to your election office in your State of legal residence.

-- The election official approves the FPCA, disapproves the FPCA or requests additional clarifying information.
+- The election office approves the FPCA, disapproves the FPCA or requests additional information.

-- Once the FPCA is approved, the election official sends an absentee ballot to the citizen.
+- Once the FPCA is approved, the election office sends an absentee ballot to you.

-- The citizen completes, and returns their voted ballot to their local election official by their State's deadline.
+- You then complete, and return your voted absentee ballot to your election office by your State's deadline.

 To successfully vote absentee, UOCAVA citizens should: